-Launching on the 3DS, Monster Hunter 4 is the first MH handheld game to feature fully integrated online multiplayer.
-The game includes a number of QoL improvements implemented by Capcom with the goal of appealing to Western audiences, such as a greater emphasis on three-dimensional movement and combat, more fluid traversal when climbing walls and mounting creatures, and overall improved localization.
+Launching on the 3DS, Monster Hunter 4 is the first MH handheld game to feature a fully integrated online multiplayer.
+The game includes a number of QoL improvements implemented by Capcom to appeal to a Western audience, such as a greater emphasis on three-dimensional movement and combat, more fluid traversal when climbing walls and mounting creatures, and overall improved localization.

-Additional advancements in monster AI resulted in creatures capable of using surrounding terrain to their advantage, making for more challenging and immersive hunts.
-The series’ weapon classes were expanded from 12 to 14, with introduction of the Insect Glaive and the Charge Blade.
-A new Guild Quest system was added, allowing players to use the 3DS’ StreetPass feature to exchange Guild Cards with other players in order to obtain unique quests.
+Additional advancements in monster AI resulted in creatures capable of using surrounding terrain to their advantage, making hunts more challenging and immersive.
+The series’ weapon classes were expanded from 12 to 14, with the introduction of the Insect Glaive and the Charge Blade.
+A new Guild Quest system allowed players to use the 3DS’ StreetPass feature to exchange Guild Cards with other players to obtain unique quests.

 Efforts were made to balance gameplay with more story content and player-exploration compared to previous entries.
 As they progressed, players were able to unlock multiple base camps along with new NPCs, resulting in MH4 having the largest cast of characters of any MH game to date.
 An enhanced version of the game titled Monster Hunter 4G was released in Japan and later in North America/Europe as Monster Hunter 4 Ultimate.